AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * The order of browser mode focus now moves sequentially on various option on User interface (SITES-1791).

-* Screen readers now narrates whether the selected tree item is in selected state and also announces to the user that the action region is displayed (SITES-2109).
+* Screen readers now narrate whether the selected tree item is in selected state and also announces to the user that the action region is displayed (SITES-2109).

 * Screen readers now announce when there is a loading indicator on selecting filter or searching a page (SITES-1790).